ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. candidate in computer science at Georgia Institute of Technology since 2014.
 I have the pleasure of working with Hyesoon Kim and my lab-mates in [HPArch](http://comparch.gatech.edu/hparch/) group.
 Our group's research is focused on computer architecture.
 Specifically, I have worked on 3D-stacked memories, processing in memory (PIM), and machine learning.
-Currently, I am working on enabling edge and IoT devices (i.e., resource-constrained devices) to execute deep neural networks (DNNs) collaboratively, efficiently, securely, and reliably.
+Currently, I am working on enabling edge and IoT devices (i.e., resource-constrained devices, robots, drones) to execute deep neural networks (DNNs) collaboratively, efficiently, securely, and reliably.

 ### More About Me!